hpcleuven/VscDocumentation/source/leuven/tier2_hardware/genius_hardware.rst

    memory_bandwidth_and_latency_genius.rst

-Genius is one of KU Leuven/UHasselt's Tier-2 clusters, which is in production since 2018.
-It has thin nodes, large memory nodes, as well as GPU nodes.
+The KU Leuven / UHasselt Tier-2 cluster *Genius* has been in production since 2018.
+Genius contains thin nodes, large memory nodes and GPU nodes.

 .. note::